How to do Ab Wheel Rollouts Correctly and Safely

-This can lead to lumbar spine strain.
+This can lead to lumbar strain.
 You must keep your core tight and engaged the entire time.
 If your low back bends (arches) during the roll out, stop the exercise.
 Only roll out as far as you can keep it straight.
 Over time you will be strong enough to reach full extension.

 LETTING YOUR SHOULDERS FLAIL OUT OF THEIR SOCKETS

 This can lead to shoulder and chest tendon strain.
 Lock your shoulder blades into position by retracting your scapula.
 The only movement from your shoulder should come from flexion as your body is extending down.
 At no point should your shoulders move in any other direction.

 Can I Do Ab Wheel Rollouts With A Barbell?

 Yes, just load up the barbell with short plates (10 lb plates should do the trick).
 The exercise is exactly the same.